fvaleri/strimzi-debugging/sessions/005/README.md

 ![](images/mm2.png)

-It is possible to combine stretch clusters and mirroring using MirrorMaker 2 to create a multi-region or even multi-cloud disaster recovery plan, where the service can survive a cloud outage.
-(Yes, a region can fail!)
+It is possible to combine stretch clusters and mirroring using MirrorMaker 2 to create a multi-region or even multi-cloud disaster recovery plan, where the service can survive a cloud outage (yes, a region can fail!).
 After the failover phase, you can fail back once the original region is back online, or fail forward selecting another region as the new backup cluster (faster).

 > All disaster recovery processes should be documented in detail and carefully tested, simulating all possible scenarios such as partial failures.